Krandheer/synthetic-biology/README.md

 what is nucleotide polymorphism ? <br/>
 Rh factor should be same between blood donor and receiver <br/>
 how does the new mutation arise in human DNA <br />
+what is heretability in a trait ? <br/>
+Heritability does not indicate what proportion of a trait is determined by genes and what proportion is determined by environment.<br/>
+So, a heritability of 0.7 does not mean that a trait is 70% caused by genetic factors; it means than 70% of the variability in <br/>
+the trait in a population is due to genetic differences among people.
 ### (key words):
  gene drive ? <br />
  transoceanic amnesia <br />
  pedigree <br/>
+ ectoderm
+ mesoderm
 rece plasm <br/>
+heretibality <br/>